andrewdpham3/BoxingWearable/README.md

 # BoxingWearable
 Prototype boxing glove sensor that helps coach boxing.
 Modified from the SensorTile default project DataLog.

-Devices:

-SensorTile

-Nucleo Board
+Made for SensorTile, flashed with Nucleo-64.

 Instructions:
 1. Extract zip